Penny Tweedie: Later life and death

 In 1975, she was asked by the BBC to photograph the filming of a programme called Explorers: The Story of Burke and Wills in Alice Springs.
 Tweedie consequently became fascinated by the lives and work of the Aboriginal people.
 This led her to take up dual citizenship and resided in Canberra and the Northern Territory.
 Her son Ben was born in 1976 with the community video artist Clive Scollay.
 Tweedie's interest in the Aboriginal people led to her being invited to Arnhem Land in 1978 to record the lives of aborigine artists and their families.
 She and Scollay were two of the five creative artists fellows of 1978 at the Australian National University.
 In collaboration with the composer Martin Wesley-Smith, Tweedie produced five multi-projector audio-visuals on ‘Kdadalak’ (about Timor in 1977) and ‘Music today '78’ (in Japan).
 Her work on the Aboriginal people published in the National Geographic.
 Tweedie wrote her first book This My Country in 1985.
 A second book, Spirit of Arnhem Land, was published in 1998, and a third called Australia Standing Strong followed three years later.

 Tweedie's work was widely exhibited and was awarded the Walkley Award for photojournalism in 1999.
-She chose not to publish her work before taking the book proofs back to Anhem Land to ensure that the people were satisfied with their portrayal.
+She chose not to publish her work before taking the book proofs back to Arnhem Land to ensure that the people were satisfied with their portrayal.
 Tweedie regularly flew to the United Kingdom where she kept her residence and continued to volunteer with various charities and campaigns.
 She also kept travelling which saw her work with non-governmental organisations on the effects of landmine victims in Cambodia.
 At the same time, Tweedie built up a large portfolio of portraits of well-known people and contributed an entire chapter to a book concerning photojournalists and war correspondents.
 She took stills for the BBC to later Australian productions including the 2002 film Rabbit-Proof Fence.
 Tweedie returned to Arnhem Land in late 2005 on behalf of Australian Geographic, and made an acclaimed presentation at the 2009 National Union of Journalists' Photographers' conference in London.

 During the last years of her life, she cared for her ailing mother in Kent.
 Tweedie's final work came by the National Trust, and her last publication came in 2010 which contained photographs of Kent and Sussex celebrating thirty years of Hospice in the Weald.
 She was supposedly despondent at the lack of opportunities in her occupation, she hanged herself in the woods close to her home, called Foxhole Farm, in Hawkhurst, on 14 January 2011.
 Tweedie was survived by her son, her mother and two brothers.
 At the urging of the former director of the Victorian College of the Arts Andrea Hall in 2013, the National Library of Australia accepted her whole archive consisting of 160,000 slides, negatives, prints and documents, the library's first acquisition of the lifetime works of a woman photographer.